 The AGHI Faculty Fellowship aims to foster interdisciplinary dialogue, inspire creative collaborations, and forge communal bonds.

-The core of the fellowship is built around biweekly Friday lunches: convivial gatherings centered on work-in-progress presentations followed by robust discussions.
-Complementing the vibrant intellectual activities that go on within departments, these gatherings offer humanities faculty—together with IHS students and AGHI Graduate Research Fellows—the opportunity to convey the essence and relevance of their work to and receive feedback from colleagues outside their own disciplines and beyond the traditional parameters of classrooms, departments, and institutional hierarchies.
+The core of the Fellowship is built around biweekly Friday lunches: convivial gatherings centered on work-in-progress presentations followed by robust discussions.
+Complementing the vibrant intellectual activities that go on within departments, these gatherings offer humanities faculty and graduate students the opportunity to convey the essence and relevance of their work to and receive feedback from colleagues outside their own disciplines and beyond the traditional parameters of classrooms, departments, and institutional hierarchies.

 Contact [email protected] for questions.